Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: The Algorithm

 \textbf{Convergence of Algorithm \ref{algo:main}}.
-We remark here that the convergence provided in \citet[Section 5]{pethick2025scion} could be adopted to provide a convergence analysis for Algorithm \ref{algo:main}, since Algorithm \ref{algo:main} differs from the general framework of \citet[Algorithm 2]{pethick2025scion} only by the fact that Algorithm \ref{algo:main} applies different momentum for different layers.
-However, directly applying such kinds of analysis will not be able to explain why using either normalization or momentum is advantageous as compared to vanila SGD, we choose not to present such a proof.
+The convergence provided in \citet[Theorem 2]{riabinin2025gluon} could be adopted to provide a convergence analysis for Algorithm \ref{algo:main}, since Algorithm \ref{algo:main} differs from the general framework of \citet[Algorithm 1]{riabinin2025gluon} only by the fact that we assume different gradient variance $\sigma_i$ for different layers.
+Below we provide a convergence result for a generalization of the proposed Algorithm \ref{algo:main}: